-From the street, this more than a century-and-a-half-old building, could pass for just about any other small religious monument found in Malaysia.
-However, some may think that the inside of this temple, is as strange and twisted as its inhabitants.
-Chor Soo Kong not only helped people during his life, but was also renowned for offering shelter and sanctuary to serpents.
-(Snake Claim #1) It is reported, that after his death, the snakes made their way to the temple on their own, and have taken up permanent residence within the temple’s sacred walls.
+From the street, this more than a century-and-a-half-old building could pass for just about any other small religious monument found in Malaysia.
+However, some may think that the inside of this temple is as strange and twisted as its inhabitants.
+Chor Soo Kong not only helped people during his life but was also renowned for offering shelter and sanctuary to serpents.
+(Snake Claim #1) It is reported that after his death, the snakes made their way to the temple on their own, and have taken up permanent residence within the temple’s sacred walls.

-(Snake Claim #3) There are even additional claims that once the temple closes, the snakes descend from their perches, to consume copious amounts of the offerings left by temple worshipers.
-It is said, that they eat so much, and are so lively at night, that they are too exhausted to do anything but lay perfectly motionless the following day.
+(Snake Claim #3) There are even additional claims that once the temple closes, the snakes descend from their perches to consume copious amounts of the offerings left by temple worshipers.
+It is said that they eat so much and are so lively at night, that they are too exhausted to do anything but lay perfectly motionless the following day.

 The offerings donated by temple patrons might range anywhere from the items pictured above, to milk, wine, fruits, vegetables, grains, spices and breads.

 Whether or not any of the claims made are accurate or not, the truth remains that hundreds of people come within striking distance of these snakes each day, and yet there have been (Snake Claim #4) no “reported bites” to visitors.
-Despite the cautionary signs posted about the temple, instructing visitors to “look – but don’t touch”, for a small fee, you can even drape a Temple Viper about yourself, and have your photo taken with the temple’s icon.
+Despite the cautionary signs posted within the temple, instructing visitors to “look – but don’t touch”, for a small fee, you can even drape a Temple Viper about yourself, and have your photo taken with the temple’s icon.
 Certainly, unless some of these claims are true, one would think that this behavior would result in a very dangerous bite, right?

 The Temple Viper

 The Wagler’s Viper – Tropidolaemus wagleri, is indeed a venomous pit viper, which is defined by its heat-sensing facial pits and its long, retractable fangs.
-They have a large, predominately triangular head, and a strong hemotoxic venom which experts say, is potentially fatal to humans.
-Though heavy-bodied, these snakes are perfectly at home in the trees, and are primarily arboreal, with a strong prehensile tail, which aids them in climbing.
+They have a large, predominately triangular head and a strong hemotoxic venom which experts say is potentially fatal to humans.
+Though heavy-bodied, these snakes are perfectly at home in the trees and are primarily arboreal with a strong, prehensile tail, which aids them in climbing.